Plant Talk 4: Botany in a Day Pages 14-24 5th ed, 15–22 6th ed.

 The Mints (Lamiaceae/Labiatae) are probably one of the easiest families to get to know and also one of the most useful to people and insects.
 However, i would add the Coffee family (Rubiaceae) and Nettle family (Urticaceae) to the list of families that can have square stems as well as other families in the Mint order (Lamiales).
 These order mates of Mint include the Verbena family (Verbenaceae) and the Mullein family (Scrophulariaceae).
 Here is a link to my monograph for this very important family group.

 The Celery family (Apiaceae/Umbelliferae) is very distinctive for their compound umbels.
 This family is also famous for being the home of many edible and medicinal plants.
 However, it also contains some of the most poisonous plants in the world including Poison Hemlock (Conium maculatum) and Water Hemlocks (Cicuta/Oenanthe spp.)
 (Schep, Slaughter, Becket, & Beasley, 2009; Vetter, 2004).
 Whenever working with this family one must be triply sure of positive identification!
-Sweet Cicelys (Osmorhiza spp.) are a favorite wild edible that can look like poison hemlock at times. i have turned up a little literature about this genus specifically (Lowry & Jones, 1984; Wen, Walck, & Yoo, 2002).
+Sweet Cicelys (Osmorhiza spp.) and (Angelica spp.) are favorite wild edibles that can look like poison hemlocks at times. i have turned up a little literature about the Sweet cicely genus specifically (Lowry & Jones, 1984; Wen, Walck, & Yoo, 2002).
 Biscuitroots (Lomatium spp.) from the Western USA can also look like Poison Hemlocks that have dissected leaves i.e. (Conium spp.).
 Here is a link to my monograph of this fascinating group.

 The Pea family (Fabaceae/Leguminosae) tends to have very distinctive flowers as described and illustrated by Elpel. i would point out that in the Southern hemisphere where most members grow they sometimes segregate the family into three including the Fabaceae, Mimosaceae, and Caesalpiniaceae.
 Also this family has grown and is now considered to have over 700 genera and 19,000 species (Heywood et al., 2007; Spears, 2006).
 Over 30 tribes are now recognized and more than 20% of species in the family fall within the two genera Astragalus and Acacia alone!
 Also not all Pea family members have the typical banner, wings and keel as demonstrated by the somewhat temperate Mimosa, Albizzia, and Chamaecrista genera amongst many others especially in the tropics.
 Here is a link to my monograph of this huge and diverse family group.